backstage/backstage/.changeset/gold-garlics-sing.md

 '@backstage/plugin-jenkins-common': major
 ---

-Add a new common plugin for jenkins which provides shared isomorphic code for the jenkins plugin.
+Add a new common plugin for Jenkins which provides shared isomorphic code for the Jenkins plugin.